jasylwong/code-reviews/README.md

-# Code review 3
+# Code review 3: Spell checker

+Feedback from the external professional reviewer can be found [here](./ruby/2020-04-17-Orange%20Jynx%2027-feedback.pdf).

+Rest of README is work in progress

 What does great process look like? https://github.com/makersacademy/skills-workshops/blob/master/process_review/observation_guidance.md

-Title: Spell Checker

 -----------
 Mega softweird